Skip to main content

 But a $1,500 to $3,000 bathroom radiant mat installation during an already-planned renovation?
 That's a different calculation.
 You're adding a comfort feature that increases your home's value, costs almost nothing to operate in Galveston's mild winters, and transforms the feel of a cold tile bathroom on a January morning.

-Free Estimates
+Estimates

-Coastal Eco provides free estimates on all radiant floor heating installations.
+Coastal Eco provides estimates on all radiant floor heating installations.
 Whether you're planning a bathroom remodel, a kitchen renovation, or a new-build project, call (409) 599-1948.
 We'll assess your space, recommend the right system type, and give you clear pricing with no surprises.

 Problems We Fix